EgorS2000/ShortenYourLinkDjangoRest/README.md

 ## Responses

-Many API endpoints return the JSON representation of the resources created, edited or delited.
+Many API endpoints return the JSON representation of the resources created, edited or deleted.
 However, if an invalid request is submitted, or some other error occurs, ShortenYourLink returns a JSON response in the following format:

 javascript
 {